Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Adolescent (aged ≥12 years and weight ≥40kg) and adult dose: 1 tablet once daily.

-- The combination of TDF and ddI should be avoided if possible.
-If used, ddI dose requires modification.
-See section on ddI.
+- Co-administration increases didanosine concentrations, so the combination of tenofovir and didanosine should be avoided if possible.
+If used, requires didanosine dose reduction (see section on didanosine).

 - Asthenia, headache, diarrhea, nausea, vomiting, flatulence

 - Renal insufficiency, proximal renal tubular dysfunction that may include Fanconi syndrome

 - Oral powder should be measured only with the supplied dosing scoop: 1 level scoop = 1 g powder = 40 mg tenofovir.

 - Mix oral powder in 2 to 4 ounces of soft food that does not require chewing (e.g., applesauce, yogurt).
 Administer immediately after mixing to avoid the bitter taste.